 I have formulated NRF2 Power to contain some of the most powerful nutrients in clinical doses for activating this pathway.

 In general terms, cancer is a chronic disease that is a result of accumulated damage in the body.
-The primary driving forces behind cancerous growth are over exposure to toxins combined with an inability to remove them, and chronic undernutrition.
+The primary driving forces behind cancerous growth are over exposure to toxins combined with an inability to remove them, and chronic under nutrition.
 This article has discussed why those factors lead to cell damage and cancerous growth and how we can develop cancer.

 Now that it is understood why these factors so heavily contribute to the development of cancer (and many other chronic diseases), addressing them with the help of a knowledgeable practitioner of holistic medicine may be the most powerful cancer-fighting and prevention strategy you can employ.